esbgo97/learning_flutter/README.md

 # pruebas_flutter

-A new Flutter project to learning by esbgo97.

-## Getting Started

-This project is a starting point for a Flutter application.
+This project shows a basic implementation of an app with most common used components in flutter.

 ## Features